-At Chevron's 2012 shareholder meeting 38 percent of shareholders voted in favor of this resolution
+At Chevron's 2017 shareholder meeting, 38.7 percent of shareholders voted for this resolution.

-An independent Chair would improve board oversight of management.
-Therefore, please vote FOR this common-sense governance reform
+An independent Chair would improve oversight of management and attention to long-range risks such as those above.
+Please vote FOR this common-sense governance reform.

-Your Board recommends a vote AGAINST this proposal because the Board believes that stockholder interests are best served when Directors have the flexibility to determine the best person to serve as Chairman, whether that person is an independent Director or the CEO.
-At Chevron's 2015 Annual Meeting, at which this proposal was last considered, more than 77 percent of votes cast opposed this proposal.
+Your Board recommends a vote AGAINST this proposal because the Board believes that stockholder interests are best served when Directors have the flexibility to determine the best person to serve as Chairman, recognizing that no single leadership model is appropriate in all circumstances.

-As required by Chevron's By-Laws, the independent members of your Board elect the Board Chairman annually and, as part of this election, review whether to combine or separate the positions of Chairman and CEO.
-The Board thus has great flexibility to exercise its business judgment on behalf of stockholders and choose the optimal leadership for the Board depending upon Chevron's particular needs and circumstances.
-Implementing this proposal would deprive the Board of its ability to organize and structure its functions in a manner that is most effective and in the best interests of stockholders at any given time.
+As required by Chevron's By-Laws, the independent members of your Board elect the Board Chairman annually and, as part of this election, review whether to elect the CEO or another Director to serve as Chairman.
+The Board thus has great flexibility to fulfill its fiduciary duty to stockholders and choose the optimal leadership for the Board depending upon Chevron's particular needs and circumstances at the time.

+In the most recent management succession, in selecting Mr. Michael K. Wirth as Chief Executive Officer, the Board also determined to appoint Mr. Wirth as Chairman of the Board.
 Your Board believes that Chevron and its stockholders currently benefit from the unity of leadership and companywide strategic alignment associated with combining the positions of Chairman and CEO.
-For example, as a global energy company that negotiates concessions and leases with host-country governments around the world, we believe it is generally advantageous to the Company for the CEO to represent the Chevron Board in such dialogues.
+For example, as a global energy company that negotiates concessions and leases with host-country governments around the world, we believe it is generally advantageous to the Company for the CEO to represent the Chevron Board as its Chairman in such dialogues.
 Your Board does recognize the importance of independent oversight of the CEO and management, and it has instituted structures and practices to enhance such oversight.
 When the CEO is elected Chairman, the independent Directors annually elect a Lead Director from among themselves, whose responsibilities are to:

-- chair all meetings of the Board in the Chairman's absence, including executive sessions; - · serve as liaison between the Chairman and the independent Directors; - consult with the Chairman on and approve meeting agendas, schedules and information sent to the Board; - · consult with the Chairman on other matters pertinent to Chevron and the Board; - · call meetings of the independent Directors; and - if requested by major stockholders, be available as appropriate for consultation and direct communication.
+- chair all meetings of the Board in the Chairman's absence, including executive sessions; - lead executive sessions of the independent Directors following each Board meeting and provide feedback to the Chairman as needed; - · serve as liaison between the Chairman and the independent Directors; - consult with the Chairman on and approve meeting agendas, schedules and information sent to the Board; - consult with the Chairman on other matters pertinent to Chevron and the Board; - call meetings of the independent Directors: - · lead the independent Directors in the annual CEO performance evaluation; - · oversee the process for CEO succession planning; - lead the independent Directors in the Board evaluation process and in the discussion of the results of the evaluation; - be available to advise Board Committee Chairs in their roles and responsibilities; - · participate in interviews of prospective Director nominees; and - be available as appropriate for consultation and direct communication with stockholders